Leverage (finance): Corporate finance

-Accounting leverage has the same definition as in investments.
 There are several ways to define operating leverage, the most common. is:

 Financial leverage is usually defined as:

 For outsiders, it is hard to calculate operating leverage as fixed and variable costs are usually not disclosed.
 In an attempt to estimate operating leverage, one can use the percentage change in operating income for a one-percent change in revenue.

-The product of the two is called Total leverage, and estimates the percentage change in net income for a one-percent change in revenue.
+The product of the two is called total leverage, and estimates the percentage change in net income for a one-percent change in revenue.

 There are several variants of each of these definitions, and the financial statements are usually adjusted before the values are computed.
 Moreover, there are industry-specific conventions that differ somewhat from the treatment above.